snickers54/logrus-stacklog-hook/README.md

 ### Technical details
 Specifically for Golang, we had to find a smart way to not ask you on which stack you want to write.
 We then decided to maintain an internal map[string]string, with key the current goroutine ID and with value the requestID of a stack.
 We invite you to check the code itself to understand our implementation.
 ### Miscellaneous
-You can call `stklog.GetCurrentRequestID()` to know which requestID is associated to your current thread.
+You can call `stklog.GetCurrentRequestID()` to know which requestID is associated to your current goroutine.
 It could help for debugging purpose if you do tricky things :)